 - number of mentions

 You can use this data to find websites and people to reach out to and build relationships with them for marketing purposes.
+For example, if you’re in the cold calling software niche, you can use brand monitoring tools to find experts on each platform.
 It can also identify people who embody the brand’s values by searching for topics close to your brand.
 Use it to create content that will more likely interest their followers.
 These rankings can be a vital tool for boosting brand recognition.

 Based on this metric, you can see which countries are the most active in talking about your brand.
 It can help identify your primary markets and see how your brand is doing in different regions.